 Image result for benjamin josiah tan

-Benjamin Josiah Tan began his acting career in Chinese Opera when he was still in high school in Singapore.
-He was chosen to be in the opera because he “was the loudest one in class.”
-Being on stage in opera “planted the seed for [him] to be an actor.”
-After attending university in Singapore and completing actor training in Europe, Benjamin realized that he was not feeling fulfilled.
-He had spent three years stage acting and then transitioned to working as a television extra.
+Benjamin Josiah Tan began his acting career in Chinese Opera while he was still in high school in Singapore.
+He was chosen to perform in the opera simply because he “was the loudest one in class.”
+Being on stage in opera, however, “planted the seed for [him] to be an actor.”
+After attending university in Singapore and completing actor training in Europe, Benjamin realized that he was not yet fulfilled.
+He had spent three years doing stage acting before transitioning to work as a television extra.
 Feeling discontent with the way he was treated as an extra in Singapore, he decided to look into actor training in America.

 Mark Lee, Aileen Tan, Suhaimi Yusof, Lei Wang, Benjamin Josiah Tan, and Charmaine Sei in Long Long Time Ago (2016)

-After Strasberg, Benjamin returned to Singapore and for the last three years he has done a variety of work in television, movies, and even stage musicals.
-He most proud of his work on a movie called Long Long Time Ago and its subsequent sequels.
-Not only did he get to work with experienced actors, he also got to work with director and screenwriter Jack Neo, one of Singapore’s most prolific and talented filmmakers.
+After his time at LSTFI, Benjamin returned to Singapore and, for the last three years, has done a variety of work in television, movies, and even stage musicals.
+He most proud of his work on the movie Long Long Time Ago and its subsequent sequels.
+Not only did he appear in the film alongside experienced actors, he also had the opportunity to work with director and screenwriter Jack Neo, one of Singapore’s most prolific and talented filmmakers.
 Benjamin loved working with Jack Neo and is very glad that he gets to continue working with him as they make more movies together.

 Each movie follows the same characters in different decades, starting with the 1960’s.
 Benjamin plays Lim Ah Hee (pictured in gallery below).
-The newest movie in the series, set in the 1980’s, is called Not So Long Time Ago and it opens in November.
-Working with veteran actors helped Benjamin mature a lot.
+The newest film in the series, set in the 1980’s, is called Not So Long Time Ago and opens this November.
+Working with veteran actors helped Benjamin to mature in his work.
 The more experienced actors “push you and naturally lift you up” with their expertise and support.
 One of the best things about working on a movie series is “growing up with the character.”
 Benjamin’s character, Lim Ah Hee, was in his early twenties when the first movie came out.
 As the series progresses, the characters get older and Benjamin gets to follow Lim into a different period of his life.

 Strasberg keeps me grounded and coming at acting with more passion and a focus on being a good actor, not a good celebrity